Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

 This course covers functions and their properties as well as basic concepts of analytic geometry and trigonometry.
 Topics include linear, quadratic, polynomial, rational, trigonometric, inverse trigonometric, exponential, and logarithmic functions; systems of equations and inequalities; solving applied problems with right triangles; trigonometric identities; polar coordinates; conics; vectors; and sequences and series.
-This course prepares students for MATH 150/MATH 150H.
+This course prepares students for MATH 150/150H.

 MATH 150: Calculus and Analytic Geometry I